suxuekun/libpyiotcloud/README.md

-# Action Items (Post EW2020 Demo and new requirements)
+# Action Items

+Below are the Post EW2020 Demo and new requirements:

 1. [DONE] API for changing devicename
 2. [DONE] Optimized output format for sensor charting APIs ( x[], y[] arrays instead of [(x,y), ...] )